Tag Archives: LUDWIG VAN BEETHOVEN

 September 21, 2018

-A bold proposal: Lucas Museum of Narrative Art, Los Angeles, California (photo by Lucas Museum of Narrative Art)
+A bold proposal: Lucas Museum of Narrative Art, Los Angeles, California (rendering from Lucas Museum of Narrative Art)

 In the 2004 film, Garden State, Natalie Portman asks Zach Braff, “You know what I do when I feel completely unoriginal?”
 She then performs a few awkward dance moves accompanied by shrieking and squealing.